 Swimming fins are fins that swimmers wear on their feet.
 They are most commonly used for divers who are scuba diving or snorkeling deep waters and exploring.
 Swimming fins are also used in a pool to help swimmers better their kicking while swimming.
 Fins will increase the power of a swimmer's kicks.
 There are different sizes to fit different sized feet and they cost between $30 and $50 dollars.

-Swimming headphones are waterproof headphones that stay in a swimmers ears while they are swimming.
+Swimming headphones are waterproof headphones that stay in a swimmer's ears while they are swimming.
 They are not able to be worn at the same time as swimming ear plugs.
-Swimming headphones, or earplugs, are usually bluetooth, as the phone playing music is sitting nearby, outside of the pool.
+Swimming headphones are usually bluetooth, which allows the phone playing music to sit nearby, outside of the pool.
 Swimming headphones vary in cost, depending on the quality, but tend to be pretty expensive.
 You are more likely to find these at headphone or earbud companies like Beats or AfterShokz for around $150 dollars.

 A swimming mesh bag is a bag that is usually a little smaller than a backpack and it tends to have a drawstring.
 A mesh bag is usually brought around by swimmers to carry their stuff, so that even when it gets wet, it will dry out.
 People will put their swimming suits, goggles, towels, and more in a swimming mesh bag.
 They are sold for between $5 and $30 dollars.
 This bag keeps your equipment together in one place.

 A swim cap is an elastic cap made of plastic that goes over the head of a swimmer.
 Swimmers wear caps to keep their hair from getting very wet, but their hair will still get a little damp.
 Swimmers will also wear swim caps to cover their hair and increase their aerodynamics.
 These help swimmers go faster and all competitive swimmers wear them during competitions.
 They are priced between $5 and $20.